-I’m excited to announce that on 17 September, my new book will be published in the UK and around the world by Bridge Street Press.
+I’m excited to announce that on 17 September, my new book was published in the UK and around the world by Bridge Street Press.
 How To Make The World Add Up is my effort to help you think clearly about the numbers that swirl all around us.

 Over the past 13 years of presenting More or Less I’ve come to realise that this clear thinking is only rarely a matter of technical expertise.
 Instead, it requires an effort to overcome our biases, set aside our preconceptions, and see beyond our emotional reactions.
 We need to be open-minded without being gullible, maintaining a healthy scepticism without lapsing into corrosive cynicism.
 Above all, we need to keep being curious.